pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 View formatters to buid a glossary page using connected list WebParts.
 ![Filtered Glossary](images/filteredGlossary.gif)

-This sample consists of two JSON files:
+Two lists are needed to use this sample, so two separate JSON files are used:

 File Name|Details
 ---------|--------
 [glossary-filter.json](./glossary-filter.json)|Used to format the filter list.
 [glossary-view.json](./glossary-view.json)|Used to format the main list.

-Two lists are needed to use this sample.

 ## View requirements